khongi/cookiecutter-rainbowcake-screen/README.md

 # cookiecutter-rainbowcake-screen
-A cookiecutter template for generating a RainbowCake screen.
+A cookiecutter template for generating a RainbowCake Fragment boilerplate.

 ## Prerequisites